chenjianjx/pizza-order-workflow-demo/README.md

 ### Order workflow engine focuses on `flow`

-The workflow knows little about order's biz logic.
+The workflow engine knows little about order's biz logic.
-* It just invokes the logic in `Order Service`
+* It just invokes the logic in `Order Service`, as it is an orchestrator
-* It won't store order data itself
+* It won't store order data by itself

 ## Try it